Klindayzer/BarakaNewsFeed/README.md

 - Open BarakaTest.xcodeproj
 - Resolve SPM dependencies
 - Choose the scheme and run the project
+- To fethc the data locally, please use Local scheme
+- To fethc the hosted data from server, please use Develop scheme
 ### Third party dependencies

 I've used SPM for below dependencies